sbuss/gospell/README.md

 The spelling suggestions are rudimentary and only rank by distance and lexicographic order.
 Support for weighting words differently is TBD.

-Memory and performance both seem ok, but I haven't done any tuning.
+Memory seems ok, but I haven't done any tuning.
+Performance needs a lot of work. `go test -bench=".*"` to see the current performance characteristics.

 Common problems like a substitution followed by a deletion aren't currently handled. e.g. "hyllo" -> "hell".